 12.1.1.3.1 Introduction

 This clause contains requirements on the IAB-MT regarding RRC connection release with redirection procedure.
-RRC connection release with redirection is initiated by the RRCRelease message with redirection to E-UTRAN or NR from NR specified in TS 38.331 [TBD].
-The RRC connection release with redirection procedure is specified in clause TBD of TS 38.331 [TBD].
+RRC connection release with redirection is initiated by the RRCRelease message with redirection to NR from NR specified in TS 38.331 [15].
+The RRC connection release with redirection procedure is specified in clause TBD of TS 38.331 [15].

 12.1.1.3.2 Requirements